fugitivexyz/BookmarkBurst/README.md

 ### Cloudflare Pages Deployment

-The project is set up to be deployed on Cloudflare Pages, which provides both hosting for the static site and Functions for the metadata extraction:
+The project is set up to be deployed on Cloudflare Pages, which provides hosting for the static site:

 1. Install Wrangler CLI globally: